 - Must have been submitted (rejected) to at least 1 free journal or explanation why no other free journal submissions would be appropriate

-- Explanation why department cannot fund the submission
+- Explanation of why the department cannot fund the submission

 Preference will be given to: